 – Now our program can be joined by everybody all over the world

-That changes from now on.
 For students outside Europe it was very hard to get a permit to study longer then 3 months in Amsterdam.
-As an education Institute we were struggling with that, because our vision is that education should be accessible for everyone.
-We believe that education empowers people to find financial freedom.
+As an Institute of education we were struggling with that, because our believe is that education should be accessible for everyone.
+We know that education empowers people to find financial freedom.
 Now our new hybride or online teaching makes this possible.

 Your first 3 months establishes a solid foundation in photographic craft and visual communications.